danielbrendel/hortusfox-web/README.md

 ```sh
 aquashell scripts/install.dnys --workspace "Your workspace name" --username "Your admin profile name" --email "your@loginmail.tld" --password "your-login-password" --database "hortusfox" --dbhost "localhost" --dbport "3306" --dbuser "root" --dbpw "your-access-password" --continue --launch
 ```

+Since there is a confirmation prompt once all input fields are provided, you can use the `--continue` argument to skip this confirmation.

 **Note**: If you don't have a database access password (e.g. due to a local XAMPP installation), you can pass `--dbpw "!"` to specify an empty password.